fieldtrip/website/tutorial/layout.md

 ---
 title: Specifying the channel layout for plotting
-tags: [tutorial, plot, eeg, meg, ecog, layout]
+tags: [tutorial, plotting, layout, eeg, meg, seeg, ecog, nirs]
 ---

 # Specifying the channel layout for plotting

 The 2D channel layout is a representation of the channel positions, together with the outline of the head or other anatomical features, that allows data to be plotted in a topographically consistent manner on a 2D computer screen (or piece of paper).
 The 2D channel layout is _not an exact representation_ of the channel positions, just a projection for the purpose of visualization.

+The layout is a MATLAB structure with the following elements

+    layout.pos     = Nx2 matrix with the position where each channel should be plotted layout.label   = Nx1 cell-array with the channel labels layout.width   = Nx1 vector with the width of each box for multiplotting layout.height  = Nx1 vector with the height of each box for multiplotting layout.mask    = optional cell-array with line segments that determine the area for topographic interpolation layout.outline = optional cell-array with line segments that represent the head, nose, ears, sulci or other anatomical features

 ## Constructing a layout

 Many of the FieldTrip plotting functions use a 2D layout of the channels for plotting.
 The layout is a schematic 2D representation for displaying the data on the computer screen or in print on paper.
 The layout results from **[ft_prepare_layout](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_layout.m)** and can be constructed from

-- position of the sensor positions in 3D space
+- the position of the sensor positions in 3D space
-- existing (template) layout on disk
+- an existing (template) layout on disk
-- photo or drawing of the sensor positions
+- a photo or drawing of the sensor positions
-- schematic representation
+- a schematic representation

 ### 3D sensor positions